 There are some foods that you cannot eat while wearing braces.
 This includes any hard, chewy, or sticky foods, as these types of foods can damage the braces.

 If you are interested in metal braces and other orthodontic treatments in Atlanta, Marietta, and the surrounding areas of Georgia, we invite you to learn more about Wright Orthodontics.
-Contact us today to schedule a free initial consultation with Dr. Wright.
+Contact us today to schedule a free initial consultation with Dr. Marc S. Wright.